ocalhoun6/Resource-Supply-Mod/README.md

 # Resource-Supply-Mod
-A Mindustry mod supplying blocks that provide infinite resources.
+A Mindustry mod supplying blocks that provide infinite resources, including in campaign maps.

 Provides blocks that supply infinite resources, liquids, and power.